Hiya Helper

 Secondary Research

 As it is still early on in the process, we have three researchers and on-time in our plan, it is better to gather more inputs for future reference.
+I proposed the team to:

 From research explorations, we found that regardless of the industry, users are using personal phones for business purposes to make and receive calls.